sCrypt-Inc/scryptTS-docs/docs/advanced/how-to-integrate-scrypt-service.md

 3. **Contract ID**

-A webhook must listen to a certain contract ID, i.e., the deployment TX ID, and its output index.
-In other words, it will be notified only when this contract is called on the chain.
+A webhook must listen to a certain [contract ID](#step-3-get-contract-id).
+In other words, it will be notified only when this contract is called on chain.

-Please also note that the contract can be listened to only if it is deployed and called through our SDK or services.
+Please note that the contract can only be listened to if it is deployed and called using our SDK or services.

 4. **Contract Artifact**

-A contract artifact is also needed for decoding the call data on the chain.
-You can usually find it in the `artifact` folder of your scrypt project.
-It's **required** if the contract ID was newly added to our service, and after that, it becomes optional.
-Also, you can only update those artifacts created by you.
+A [contract artifact](../how-to-integrate-a-frontend/how-to-integrate-a-frontend.md#2-load-artifact) is also needed to decode call data on the chain.
+You can usually find it in the `artifact` folder of your sCrypt project.
+It is **required** if the contract ID was newly registered to our service.
+It becomes optional if it has been registered before.
+Also, you can only update artifacts registered first by you.

 #### Webhook Request and Response

-When a contract is called on chain, we will push event data through an http POST request with a body like this to your webhook URLs:
+When a contract is called on chain, we will push event data through a http POST request with a body like this to your webhook URL:

 ```json
 {